Activities per year

-Neighbourhood features have been postulated as key predictors of frailty.
+Neighborhood features have been postulated to be key predictors of frailty.
 However, evidence is mainly limited to cross-sectional studies without indication of long-term impact.
-We explored how neighbourhood social deprivation (NSD) across the life course is associated with frailty and frailty progression among older Scottish adults.
-Participants (n=323) were from the Lothian Birth Cohort 1936 with historical measures of NSD in childhood (1936-1955), young adulthood (1956-1975), and mid-to-late adulthood (1976-2014).
-Frailty was measured five times between the ages of 70 and 82 years using the Frailty Index.
-Confounder-adjusted life-course models were assessed using a structured modelling approach; associations were estimated for frailty at baseline using linear regression, and for frailty progression using linear mixed-effects models.
-Accumulation was the most appropriate life-course model for males; greater accumulated NSD was associated with higher frailty at baseline (b=0.017; 95%CI: 0.005-0.029).
-Among females, mid-to-late adulthood sensitive period was the best-fit life-course model and higher NSD in this period was associated with widening frailty trajectories (b=0.005; 95%CI: 0.0004-0.009).
-This is the first investigation of the life-course impact of neighbourhood deprivation on frailty in a cohort of older adults.
-Policies designed to address neighbourhood deprivation and inequalities across the full life course may support healthy ageing.
+We explored how neighborhood social deprivation (NSD) across the life course is associated with frailty and frailty progression among older Scottish adults.
+Participants (n = 323) were persons selected from the Lothian Birth Cohort 1936 with historical measures of NSD in childhood (1936-1955), young adulthood (1956-1975), and mid- to late adulthood (1976-2014).
+Frailty was measured 5 times between the ages of 70 and 82 years using the Frailty Index.
+Confounder-adjusted life-course models were assessed using a structured modeling approach; associations were estimated for frailty at baseline using linear regression and for frailty progression using linear mixed-effects models.
+Accumulation was the most appropriate life-course model for males; greater accumulated NSD was associated with higher frailty at baseline (b = 0.017, 95% confidence interval: 0.005, 0.029).
+Among females, the mid- to late adulthood sensitive period was the best-fitting life-course model, and higher NSD in this period was associated with widening frailty trajectories (b = 0.005, 95% confidence interval: 0.0004, 0.009).
+To our knowledge, this is the first investigation of the life-course impact of NSD on frailty in a cohort of older adults.
+Policies designed to address deprivation and inequalities across the full life course may support healthy aging.

 Original language | English |